s-fleck/lest/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)

-lest contains forks of the [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html) functions `if_else()` and `case_when()`. `if_else()` is a stricter and more predictable version of `base::ifelse()` that preverves attributes (and therefore works with
+lest is a fork of the [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html) functions `if_else()` and `case_when()`. `if_else()` is a stricter and more predictable version of `base::ifelse()` that preverves attributes (and therefore works with